Winning By Small Goals

 Accomplishing a goal gives more satisfaction and is much better than just taking a step towards a bigger goal.
 The purpose of a smaller goal is not just to get you closer to your goal.
 It is to help you believe you can achieve any goal.

 Often, bigger goals require more time.
 When you set a goal that will take longer to achieve, you’ll lose confidence and momentum.
-However, the wins that come with achieving small goals boosts your confidence and grow your beliefs that you can do it.
+However, the wins that come with achieving small goals boost your confidence and grow your belief that you can do it.
 With confidence comes better action and then more progress and winning.

 So here’s what you need to do.
 Look at that goal you set for yourself and ask what the barest minimum you can achieve is.
 That’s your small goal.
 Now focus on doing that and celebrate the win when you do.
 Compounding the small wins will get you to the bigger goal.